 Meet Waymon Cox

-News of a record diamond find at Crater of Diamonds State Park in Murfreesboro has been making national and international headlines this year.
+News of a record diamond find at Crater of Diamonds State Park in Murfreesboro made national and international headlines in 2015.
 The find, an 8.52-carat white diamond named “Esperanza,” was the fifth largest diamond found by a visitor since the state park was established in 1972.
 At the popular attraction, the world’s only diamond-producing site open to the public, visitors can dig for diamonds and other gemstones and keep what they find.
 Below, Park Interpreter Waymon Cox shares a few insights about working at the park, diamonds, and the “Esperanza.”

 Arkansas.com: How long have you worked as a park interpreter at Crater of Diamonds State Park?
 What was your inspiration for working at this particular park?

 Waymon Cox: I worked my first summer at Crater of Diamonds State Park in 2004 as a seasonal clerk at the park’s rock and mineral I.D. booth.
 After working as a seasonal clerk for two summers while in college and a seasonal interpreter for one summer, I was hired as one of the Crater’s full-time park interpreters in April 2008.
 While I was growing up, my family always took huge summer vacations all over the country, visiting national parks all along the way.
 I attended programs at many of these parks and thought working in a park would be a fun career option.

 Arkansas.com: What is the most surprising fact about diamonds you have learned since working at the park?

 Cox: I am always amazed by the beautiful appearance of many of our uncut diamonds.
 Unbroken diamond crystals from the Crater will have curved facets and a brilliant metallic shine.
 They have characteristics that make them easily identifiable and unique among most uncut diamonds in the world.